-CC's require controls which prevent shipment of any non-conforming product regardless of the location in the supply chain (Tier 1 through Tier N) of the manufacture of the physical characteristic(s) associated with the Critical Characteristic.
-Prevention controls may be 100% error proofing_or100% error detection with 100% machine segregation locking out defective parts from potentially getting mixed.
-Ongoing SPC is required with data records retained.
-Supplier may use the long term control charts as evidence of meeting ongoing process capability requirements for annual revalidation PPAP.
+CC's require controls which prevent shipment to the end customer of any nonconforming product regardless of the location in the supply chain (Tier 1 through Tier N) of the manufacture of the physical characteristic(s) associated with the Critical Characteristic.
+The ongoing method of control will be agreed upon with the GHSP Supplier Development Engineer and must be documented in the control plan.
+Prevention controls may be 100% error proofing\or100% error detection with 100% machine segregation locking out defective parts from potentially getting mixed.
+Statistical Process Control on product characteristics without continuous manufacturing process controls is not appropriate or sufficient for Critical Characteristics.
+Suppliers may use the long term control charts as evidence of meeting ongoing process capability requirements for annual revalidation PPAP.